Veterinary 3D Printed Models

 The short answer is starting with a DICOM set, a 3D printable file such as STL, ZPR, OBJ, WRL, and other 3D formats can be generated.
 Veterinary care image files are aggregated into a standard DICOM format.
 However, the DICOM format is not a 3D format.
 The region of interested has to be segmented out of the DICOM slices and made into a 3D model.
 That 3D model is then exported into any of the common 3D formats.
 We can generate your model starting with your DICOM or we can start with a 3D file if you have already performed the segmentation.

 Yes.
-Most of our veterinary care models are printed in a full-color, sandstone-like material.
 As requested, some models are printed in UV-cured resin materials with a transparent shell in the form of the internal organ.
 There are some color abilities with those materials but they are limited.

 Yes, for two reasons.
 First, there is often the need to visibly know the boundaries of certain regions.
 For example, the actual geometry of a tumor as compared to the tissue around it.
 Second, color adds realism to a veterinary model.
 This enhances communication with the patient, the family, and other veterinary professionals.
 Veterinary clinicians are accustomed to viewing a specific region of interest in a 3D viewer on their screen.
 In those viewers, a realistic color texture is applied for the above two reasons.
 Having the model in your hand look like what you are seeing on the screen is very important.

-Most of our veterinary models are 3D printed in sandstone-like material; however, we also print in UV-cured resins depending on the specific need.
+We print our veterinary models in UV-cured resins depending on the specific need.

 Yes.
-Our full-color sandstone is treated in such a way that it feels somewhat like bone and can even be machined, sawed, drilled, etc. similar to bone using actual medical tools.
+Our material is treated in such a way that it feels somewhat like bone and can even be machined, sawed, drilled, etc. similar to bone using actual medical tools.

 It is common to want a veterinary model that has the form of the region of interest with the added requirement of being able to see inside the model.
 For this purpose, we have a patent-pending method of creating slices of the model with an external hinge which allows the user to go to a specified depth to see the interaction of soft tissue, bone, vascular, etc.